A generalized Goulden-Jackson cluster method and lattice path enumeration: The Goulden Jackson cluster method

 since every marked word is uniquely built from a sequence of letters in $A$ and clusters. \end{proof} We indicate three specializations of Theorem \ref{t-gjcm1} that are of particular importance: \begin{itemize} \item By setting $t=0$, we obtain

-as the generating function for words in $A^{*}$ that do not contain any words in $B$, which solves the problem posed at the beginning of this subsection, assuming that we can compute the cluster generating function $L(t)$. \item If every word in $B$ has length exactly 2, then setting $t=0$ yields the Carlitz--Scoville--Vaughan theorem, which was independently discovered by Fr\"oberg \cite[Section 4]{Froeberg1975}, Carlitz et al.\ \cite[Theorem 7.3]{Carlitz1976}, and Gessel \cite[Theorem 4.1]{gessel-thesis}.
-In fact, Chapters 4 and 5 of Gessel's doctoral thesis \cite{gessel-thesis} are devoted to the Carlitz--Scoville--Vaughan theorem and its many enumerative applications. \item By setting $t=1$, we obtain the free monoid identity
+as the generating function for words in $A^{*}$ that do not contain any words in $B$, which solves the problem posed at the beginning of this subsection, assuming that we can compute the cluster generating function $L(t)$. \item If every word in $B$ has length exactly 2, then setting $t=0$ yields a result which is sometimes called the Carlitz\textendash Scoville\textendash Vaughan theorem, independently discovered by Fr\"oberg \cite[Section 4]{Froeberg1975}, by Carlitz, Scoville, and Vaughan \cite[Theorem 7.3]{Carlitz1976}, and by Gessel \cite[Theorem 4.1]{gessel-thesis}.
+In fact, Chapters 4 and 5 of Gessel's doctoral thesis \cite{gessel-thesis} are devoted to the Carlitz\textendash Scoville\textendash Vaughan theorem and its many enumerative applications. \item By setting $t=1$, we obtain the free monoid identity

-\end{itemize} More generally, we can assign each word in $B$ its own indeterminate.
+\end{itemize} More generally, we can assign each word in $B$ its own variable.
 Write $B=\{\beta_{1},\beta_{2},\dots\}$ so that the words in $B$ are ordered.
 (Here, $B$ is presented as countably infinite although in most applications it is finite.)
-Given a word $\alpha\in A^{*}$, let $\bad_{i}(\alpha)$ be the number of occurrences of $\beta_{i}$ in $\alpha$, and given a cluster $c$, let $\mk_{i}(c)$ be the number of marked subwords in $c$ of the form $(j,\beta_{i})$.
-Let $t_{1},t_{2},\dots$ be indeterminates that commute with each other and with the letters of $A$, and define the generating functions
+Given a word $\alpha\in A^{*}$, let $\occ_{k}(\alpha)$ be the number of occurrences of $\beta_{k}$ in $\alpha$, and given a cluster $c$, let $\mk_{k}(c)$ be the number of marked subwords in $c$ of the form $(j,\beta_{k})$ for some position $j$.
+Let $t_{1},t_{2},\dots$ be variables that commute with each other and with the letters of $A$, and define the generating functions

 and